nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Class Diagram of AddCommand class is shown below:**
 ![AddClassDiagram](images/AddClassDiagram.png)

-Additionally, there are a few final static messages to be displayed to the user for various scenarios when utilising the AddCommand
+Additionally, there are a few final static messages to be displayed to the user for various scenarios when utilising the AddCommand:

 1. `MESSAGE_SUCCESS`:
    - Scenario: Adding of the specified `Person` to the database is successful
+   - Message: "New person added: %1$s" where "%1$s" is the added person's details
 2. `MESSAGE_DUPLICATE_PERSON`:
-   - Scenario: Specified `Person` already exists in the database due to conflicting Matriculation Number, Phone or Email.
+   - Scenario: Specified `Person` already exists in the database due to conflicting `MatriculationNumber`, `Phone` or `Email`.
+   - Message: "This person's %s already exists in the address book" where "%s" refers to the unique fields: `Phone`, `Matriculation Number`, `Email`

 **Sequence Diagram of Add Feature is shown below:**
 ![AddSequenceDiagram](images/AddSequenceDiagram.png)